-Approximately half of the video content is captured by skilled operators remotely controlling cameras, sound and vision to create programme output, with the other half being generated by automated camera systems installed in most Parliamentary Committee rooms.
+Approximately half of the video content is captured by skilled operators remotely controlling cameras, sound and vision to create programme output, and the other half is generated by automated camera systems installed in most Parliamentary Committee rooms.
 Both methodologies result in a programme feed that requires the addition of presentation elements to ensure that content is ready for transmission.

 Automated Camera Systems are integrated with the audio systems in most Committee rooms where Proceedings are held.
-These systems are either autonomous, or controlled by an operator, to create sound that is suitable for recording and sound reinforcement.
+These systems are either autonomous or controlled by an operator to create a sound that is suitable for recording and sound reinforcement.

 The resilient IDS Core servers communicate with a parliamentlive.tv web service to obtain the up-to-date Electronic Programme Guide and associated metadata.

-Using the scheduled times, the appropriate panel displays the next event that is due to start, along with a clock counting down to the start time.
-Any changes to the scheduled times or location of an event are captured via automatic communication between IDS and the web service.
+Using the scheduled times, the appropriate panel displays the next event due to start and a clock counting down to the start time.
+Any changes to scheduled times or the location of an event are captured via automatic communication between IDS and the web service.

-Fifteen minutes before any scheduled event the appropriate IDS Touchscreen displays an idle page, with key information about the up-coming Committee including the start and end times, the Committee type, title and chair.
+Fifteen minutes before any scheduled event, the appropriate IDS Touchscreen displays an idle page with key information about the upcoming Committee, including the start and end times, the Committee type, the title and the chair.

 Each time the state of an event is changed, IDS automatically provides metadata to the MAM via an XML API, which is logged against the video and reflected on parliamentlive.tv.

-IDS monitor screens indicate the state of the event in each room, and the overall system health.
+IDS monitor screens indicate the state of the event in each room and the overall system's health.